MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 #### Example of Recommendation

-Your home page is 37.7 KB in size and your [PAGE X] page is 55.8 KB.
+Your homepage is 37.7 KB in size and your [PAGE X] page is 55.8 KB.
 However, all pages on your site are above 30 KB (Figure 2.1.1).
 After reviewing the HTML code of your pages, we notice some of them have the main content and the footer in a few places on the same page.
 These are labelled as ‘desktop’, ‘large-desktop’, ‘small-desktop’ and ‘mobile’ (Figure 2.1.2), with only one copy visible at a time.
 This significantly increases the size of your HTML pages, by deleting the duplicated content you will make your pages lighter and faster.

 Figure 2.1.1 – A list of all pages found on your site with their HTML sizes.